entrity/stackedit-computer-vision/papers-read/__SUMMARIES__.md

 : Has a top-down camera viewing several people wearing front-facing cameras.
 Builds 2 graphs from training videos (one egocentric, one exocentric) where nodes correspond to what a particular person would see.
 Predicts which egocentric video corresponds to which person.

-[EgoTransfer: Transferring Motion Across Egocentric and Exocentric Domains using Deep Neural Networks] : Also experimented with linear regression to transfer from one domain to the other.
+[EgoTransfer: Transferring Motion Across Egocentric and Exocentric Domains using Deep Neural Networks] : Builds a model to map egocentric and excocentric video features to a common space using DNN.
+Also experimented with linear regression to transfer from one domain to the other.
 Results were limited, as linear models tend to be.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTU5MDE4NTQ2MSwxMjUyNjI4MTI0LC0xNj
+eyJoaXN0b3J5IjpbMTE0Mjg5MTAzMSwxMjUyNjI4MTI0LC0xNj
 M5MDE4Mzc2XX0=
 -->